Reserve, New Mexico

 Reserve is a village in Catron County, New Mexico, United States.
-The population was 289 as of the 2010 census, down from 387 in 2000.
+The town population was 293 at the 2020 census.
 It is the county seat of Catron County.
 Currently the village has two grocery stores, a hardware store, a bar, fairgrounds, and a health clinic.
 It is the site where Elfego Baca held off a gang of Texan cowboys who wanted to kill him for arresting cowboy Charles McCarty.